maplibre/maplibre-gl-js/documents_and_diagrams/README.md

 To regenerate all images, run `npm run generate-images`.
 Note that this doesn't support interaction and examples that require manual interaction (e.g. popups) will need to be manually redone afterward.
 This feature is experimental and may crash before successfully generating all examples.

-## Running the Documentation Server Locally
+## Setting up Docker access

-Ensure that you can run `docker` commands without `sudo`:
+Before you can run the docs, you need to ensure that you can run `docker` commands without `sudo`:

 ```bash
 sudo groupadd docker